ADHD Medication Management and Communicating with Parents

 Primary Care Providers, Family Medicine Providers, and Community Organizations that work with Children.

-This module is self-paced and available to any user that registers with the QC Learning Lab.
+This module is self-paced and available to any user that registers with the MMA-CQI Learning Lab.
 The estimated time to complete is approximately 90 minutes.
 This module will be eligible to grant 1 AMA PRA Category 1.5 Continuing Medical Education (CME) Credit.

 The module will contain nine (9) sub-sections or units.
 Each may contain various elements, including video lessons, hyperlinks to readings and web resources.
 There is also a pre- and post-assessment and evaluation survey, which need to be completed for CME accreditation.